foldda/rda/README.md

 Rather than exposing a schema-driven object model, Charian presents a generic hierarchical container that applications can populate, transport, and reconstruct as required.

-Because an RDA object can itself contain other RDA objects, arbitrarily deep hierarchical structures can be represented naturally.
+Because an RDA object can itself contain other RDA objects[1], arbitrarily deep hierarchical structures can be represented naturally.

 Code examples for C#, Python and Java are available in the Charian repository.

+[1]: RDA object supports only two data types: strings or RDA objects.
+It's an application's responsiblity to validate and convert data in these forms to its native type, and to handle any possible exceptions.

 ---